c0rs3/password_generator/README.md

 - Calculates the entropy bits of given string *entropy_bits = length * log2(pool_size)*
 - pool_size is the unique characters from which we build the password
-- length is the number of chars in the string [Source](https://www.omnicalculator.com/other/password-entropy)
+- length is the number of chars in the string <br />
+[Source](https://www.omnicalculator.com/other/password-entropy)

 ```cpp